julianomacielferreira/Algorithms-Java/README.md

 ## Book Standard Library

-A great portion of the code uses the books standard library [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar) that is versioned in the repository.
+A great portion of the code uses the books standard library [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar) that is versioned in the repository under [lib](https://github.com/julianomacielferreira/Algorithms/tree/master/lib/) folder.

 If using another IDE than Netbeans, see the instructions of the IDE choosen on how to add to classpath for access the library on the code.